Response

 Related paths

-This page supports the commercial audit pages and the technical operating guides.
+This page supports the commercial plan pages and the technical operating guides.

-Use this when the team needs to see how one inquiry becomes an audit path, build case, or wait decision.
+Use this when the team needs to see how one inquiry becomes a plan path, build decision, or wait decision.

 Use this when benchmark gaps should become weekly dashboard metrics.

-Use this when the benchmark gaps are valuable enough for a full Revenue Audit.
+Use this when the benchmark gaps are valuable enough for a full AI System Plan.

 Next step